Peterksharma/peterksharma/README.md

 ### 👋 About

-Director of IT at Arteagas Food Center · Co-founder at Aartisan · ex-XcelPros Full Stack Engineer.
+Director of IT at Arteagas Food Center

-Bartender → Solutions Architect in 18 months.
-Kitchen-trained, production-tested.
-I build systems that serve people, not the other way around.

-### 🛠️ Currently

-- 🏗️ Architecting IT and data systems at Arteagas
-- 🚀 Co-building **Aartisan** — helping creators get found online
-- 🧪 Shipping with TypeScript, Node, Next.js, and whatever the job actually needs

 ### 🤖 How I Work